webfraggle/modellbahn-displays-traincontroller/README.md

 Use the "gleis" parameter with "A" or "B".

     mbd-tc.exe --gleis B --setTime "12:30"

+### Special Option
+--timeout 1000
+The http-timeout in ms for cancelling the tool earlier because of connection issues.

 ## How to prevent the popup of a command line window
 Use the mbd-tc-hidden.exe file instead of mbd-tc.exe